Have you been searching for cost-effective lead generation ideas for your SaaS startup?

 Step 1: Generate Substantial Traffic

-SEO, Content Marketing, Facebook ads, PPC – they all work well for generating traffic.
+SEO, Content Marketing and Link Building, Facebook ads, PPC – they all work well for generating traffic.
 Just go for whatever hits the spot for you.

 Step 2: Drive That Traffic to a Landing Page